svc-bot-mds/terraform-provider-tdh/docs/data-sources/cloud_accounts.md

 page_title: "tdh_cloud_accounts Data Source - tdh"
 subcategory: ""
 description: |-
-  Used to fetch all cloud accounts on TDH for BYOC.
+  Used to fetch all cloud accounts on TDH.
 ---

 # tdh_cloud_accounts (Data Source)

-Used to fetch all cloud accounts on TDH for BYOC.
+Used to fetch all cloud accounts on TDH.

 ## Example Usage